mcSamuelDataSci/CACommunityBurden/myCBD/About.md

 * [Zev Ross](http://www.zevross.com/) for a R function to "trim" the pesky islands off of California county coasts, and for other assistance

+### Licenses
+* Use of this site is subject to CDPH’s Open Data Terms of Use found [here](https://data.chhs.ca.gov/pages/terms)
+* [R software](https://www.r-project.org/about.html) was used to build this site and all code used can be found on the GitHub repository located at [https://github.com/mcSamuelDataSci/CACommunityBurden](https://github.com/mcSamuelDataSci/CACommunityBurden)